 Bill started in professional photography when he was 18, as a beach photographer at Margate.
-After a long career break in the law he started again some 16 years ago.
-Bill photographs people – portraits, theatre, opera, events and the occasional wedding.
+After a long career break in the law he started again some 17 years ago.
+Bill photographs people – portraits, theatre, opera, music and dance.

 The camera cannot hear.
 In portraits Bill looks for a connection with the sitter.
-In the theatre and the opera and at events Bill looks for meaning in faces and shapes.
+In the theatre and the opera Bill looks for meaning in faces and shapes.
 For more on Bill's theatre photography see this article.

 Bill’s exhibition The Refugee’s Gift